erincatto/box2d/docs/dynamics.md

 Softness is achieved by tuning two constants in the definition: stiffness and damping.
 It can be non-intuitive setting these values directly since they have units in terms on Newtons.
-Box2D provides and API to compute these values in terms of frequency and damping ratio.
+Box2D provides an API to compute these values in terms of frequency and damping ratio.
 ```cpp
 void b2LinearStiffness(float& stiffness, float& damping,